Romaq/bigrig-scripts/ORGANIZATION.md

 ## Fileserver Organization
    1. PVE has direct access to and provides the support of "storage" as defined in "Datacenter-Storage".
       * PVE will store data on the root SSD that benefit from speed, but is *not* consider protected from drive failure:
-        - "local" filesystem provides "VZDump backup files" and "Snippets" for speed.
+        - "local" filesystem provides "Snippets" for speed.
 To avoid confusion, there is a [link to Snippets information](https://forum.proxmox.com/threads/explaining-snippets-feature.53553/).
-While set initially on "local", the "ISO Image" and "(LXC) Container Templates" will be moved to the "/tank" SATA system, mentioned later in this outline.
+While set initially on "local", the "ISO Image", "(LXC) Container Templates" and "VZ Dump" folders will be moved to the "/tank" SATA system, mentioned later in this outline.
         - "local-zfs" block device provides the "Disk image" and "Container" storage for root filesystems and block device backup storage for host snapshot backups managed by PVE.
       * PVE will provide a ZFS pool named "tank" hosting RAIDz protected from single SATA drive failure, and is thus